-No shocker here: AT&T stands for American Telephone and Telegraph Company—the original name upon its founding in 1885.
-When the company was sold to the Southwestern Bell Corporation in 2005, SBC decided to adopt the much simpler AT&T acronym.
+No shocker here: AT&T stands for American Telephone and Telegraph Company—the original name when it was incorporated in 1885.

 Yahoo! was created by Stanford engineering students Jerry Yang and David Filo in 1994 as a way for internet users to find other useful websites.
-Appropriately, they named their search engine “Jerry and David’s Guide to the World Wide Web.”
-As it became more popular, they renamed it Yahoo! because they liked the word from the 1726 novel Gulliver’s Travels by Jonathan Swift.
-Later, they jokingly gave the word the “backronym” (an acronym that applies after the word is coined) of “Yet Another Hierarchical Officious Oracle.”
-And for more unknown meanings, check out The Secret Meanings in These 30 Popular Objects.
+Appropriately, they named their search engine "Jerry and David's Guide to the World Wide Web."
+As it became more popular, they renamed it "Yahoo!" because they liked the word from the 1726 novel Gulliver's Travels by Jonathan Swift.
+Later, they jokingly gave the word the "backronym" (an acronym that applies after the word is coined) of "Yet Another Hierarchical Officious Oracle."